In this guide, we will be showing you how to create a Local Search Audit Report (LSA for short).

 Below is an overview of the Search Settings section, highlighting which fields needs to be entered:

 Enter your search terms: Enter the keywords you'd like to track on the report — you can enter a maximum of five.
 Please ensure that each keyword is entered on a separate line.
+If you'd like some help knowing which search terms/keywords to track, check out this course in the BrightLocal Academy: How to Master Local Keyword Research.

 Set your Search Location: Enter the location from where the search is to be done from.
 We use this to simulate the location of a searcher, so you can see how the business ranks in their town, city or zip code.
 If you are setting up a report for a US business, please include the state code in the Search Location — e.g. Chicago, IL or 90244, CA.